spatie/laravel-route-discovery/docs/discovering-routes-for-controllers/getting-started.md

 'discover_controllers_in_directory' => [
     app_path('Http/Controllers'),
 ],
 // ...
 ```

 ## Via the routes file

 You can also enable route discovery via the routes file.
-If you want to go this... route 🥁, first remove all entries in the `discover_controllers_in_directory` key of the `route-discovery` config file.

 ```php
 // in a routes file